brimdata/zed/docs/zq/README.md

 `zq` typically operates on ZNG-encoded data and when you want to inspect human-readable bits of output, you merely format it as ZSON, which is the default format when output is directed to the terminal.
-ZNG is default when redirecting to a non-terminal output like a file or pipe.
+ZNG is the default when redirecting to a non-terminal output like a file or pipe.

 When run with input arguments, each input's format is automatically inferred